maacecchini/getdata-008/CodeBook.md

 tBodyAcc-std()-XYZ is the mean of original measurements (X_test, X_train) for tBodyAcc-std()-XYZ, for Subject_Id and Activity_Label.

+You should refer to the documentation in the original datasets in order to understand the meaning of each measurement.

 3) "tBodyAcc-mean()-X"
 4) "tBodyAcc-mean()-Y"
 5) "tBodyAcc-mean()-Z"